michaelgorkow/snowflake_cortex_agents_demo/use_cases/nesdata/README.md

 ![NesData](_resources/nesdata.png)

 ## Overview
-**NesData** is a global online marketplace that connects people looking to rent out their homes with those seeking short-term accommodations.
-Whether it's a cozy apartment in the city, a beachfront villa, or a unique treehouse in the woods, StayBnB offers travelers a wide variety of places to stay in over 220 countries and regions.
-With a focus on community, trust, and personalized experiences, we enable hosts to earn income while helping guests experience destinations like locals.
+**NesData** is a global food and beverage company that creates products for everyday moments and special occasions.
+From chocolate and coffee to bottled water, frozen meals, and pet nutrition, NesData offers a diverse portfolio of trusted brands found in kitchens and pantries worldwide.
+Operating in over 180 countries, we combine quality ingredients with innovative food science to deliver taste, nutrition, and convenience.
+With a commitment to sustainable sourcing and responsible manufacturing, NesData helps families enjoy better food while supporting communities and environmental stewardship around the globe.

 ## Use Case Deployment
 Execute this SQL Query to create and run the notebook in your account which will generate data and required services.